-- 1. your weighted score as a percentage of the available points for all assignments (the points you receive divided by the number of points possible), - 2. the overall average percentage score within the class, and - 3. your ranking among all students in the class.
+- 1. Your weighted score as a percentage of the available points for all assignments (the points you receive divided by the number of points possible). - 2.
+The overall average percentage score within the class. - 3.
+Your ranking among all students in the class.

 Attendance Policy.
-Attendance at our synchronous Zoom class sessions is absolutely essential.
+Class attendance is absolutely essential.
 All missed classes will be noted.
 The policy on missed classes is to allow each student three (3) absences, no questions asked, no penalty.
 All further absences over this limit will reduce the student's participation grade and final course grade, no questions asked, no excuses of any kind accepted.
 Students with an excessive number of absences are at risk of failing the course.
-Only official university engagements, such as officially scheduled USC Marshall sponsored case competitions, will be accepted as exceptions to this policy.
+Only official university engagements, such as officially scheduled USC Marshall sponsored case competitions and sports events, will be accepted as exceptions to this policy.
 Job interviews are not excused so choose your absences carefully.
-Habitual lateness and leaving our sessions early, for whatever reason, will be noted as evidence of low course commitment and penalized.
+Habitual lateness and leaving class early, for whatever reason, will be noted as evidence of low course commitment and penalized.
 Simply put, you cannot learn from our class discussions, and your classmates cannot learn from you, if you are not present.
-For students in a time zone where the synchronous class sessions fall outside the window of 8 a.m. to 10 p.m. in your local time zone, please refer to paragraph b on page 3 regarding the attendance policy in this case.